$45m Corangamite 2019-2020 Budget in surplus

 The waste management charge will decrease by 4.72% per property, which includes a $19 per household adjustment due to lower-than-expected costs associated with the global recycling crisis in 2018-2019.

-The draft allocates $14.8 million for new assets, asset upgrades and renewals.
+The adopted Budget allocates $14.8 million for new assets, asset upgrades and renewals.

 The Budget can be downloaded here, and hard copies are available from the Civic Centre at 181 Manifold Street, Camperdown.